-A string s is in L_1 if and only if s consists of some positive number of as followed by a positive number of bs.
+A string s is in L_1 if and only if s consists of some positive number of a's followed by a positive number of b's.
 But suppose that

-$$L_2 = \{a^n b^n \mid n > 0\}.$$
+$$L_2 = \{ a^n b^n \mid n > 0 \}.$$

-Notice that a string s is in L_2 if and only if s consists of some positive number of as followed by the same number of bs. $L_2 = {"ab", "aabb", "aaabbb", ...}$.
+Notice that a string s is in L_2 if and only if s consists of some positive number of a's followed by the same number of b's. $L_2 = \{"ab", "aabb", "aabbb", ...\}$.

 Suppose that you want to design a finite state machine M where $L(M) = L_2$.
 What information does M need to remember?
-What if M reads a string of n as and the next symbol is a b?
+What if M reads a string of n a's and the next symbol is a b?
 M must remember n.
-If it doesn't, then how will M be able to check whether there are exactly n bs?
+If it doesn't, then how will M be able to check whether there are exactly n b's?

-So it seems that M must have a state remembering that it has read exactly 1 a, another state remembering that it has read exactly 2 as, another remembering that it has read exactly 3 as, etc., without any limit.
+So it seems that M must have a state remembering that it has read exactly 1 a, another state remembering that it has read exactly 2 a's, another remembering that it has read exactly 3 a's, etc., without any limit.
 But that requires infinitely many states!

 Can we conclude that L_2 is not regular?
 Be careful!
-Many incorrect "proofs" have been proposed that follow the rough outline: "I can only only see one way to solve this problem.
+Many incorrect "proofs" have been proposed that follow the rough outline: "I can only see one way to solve this problem.
 That way does not work.
 Therefore, this problem is unsolvable."
 That is nonsense.
 What if you missed an idea?
 We need a more careful proof.

-7.2 A proof technique
+6.2 A Proof Technique

-The idea about why L_2 is not regular is sound, but it needs to be presented more carefully.
-This section illustrates a way to show that a language is not regular (if it really isn't regular), illustrated with L_2 .
+The above idea about why L_2 is not regular is sound, but it needs to be presented more carefully.
+This section illustrates a way to show that a language is not regular (if it really isn't regular), using language L_2 as an example.